-Darryll K. Jones assumed the duties of Interim Dean on July 1, 2015, after serving as Associate Dean for Academic Affairs since 2012.
+Darryll K. Jones is the Director of Legal Clinics and Field Placement and Professor of Law.
+Jones assumed the duties of Interim Dean on July 1, 2015, after serving as Associate Dean for Academic Affairs since 2012.
 Jones joined the College of Law in July 2009 Associate Dean for Research and Faculty Development.
-In that role, he helped to successfully guide the College through its first post-accreditation review.
+In that role, he helped to successfully guide the FAMU Law through its first post-accreditation review.
 He received his LLM (Tax) and JD degrees from the University of Florida.
 From 1993 to 2006 he taught at the University of Pittsburgh School of Law where he also served as Associate Dean for Academic Affairs from 2003 until 2006.
 From 2006 to 2009 Professor Jones served as Professor of Law at Stetson University College of Law where he was selected for the Homer & Dolly Hand Award for Excellence in Faculty Research and the Outstanding Faculty Service Award.

 Schedule an appointment.